 A few years ago, I had an issue with my computer that was concerning enough that I needed to call Apple to help resolve it.
 The solution was simple:

-The Apple rep explained that the problem was common, and that it had to do with the way the power cord was directing the flow of electricity.
+The Apple rep explained that the problem was expected and had to do with how the power cord was directing the flow of electricity.

 “Sometimes you just gotta get rid of the bad bits,” he said.